Founded in 1966, AZCEND changes lives by nourishing minds and bodies to create a connected, thriving community.

 Chandler, AZ 85225

 Each year AZCEND’s Operation Santa program provides holiday assistance to children throughout the community.
-Last year, 738 children participated in Operation Santa in 2016 and received toys, books, candy, and more.
-In addition, 121 families with 332 children were adopted by 65 private families or business groups.
+Last year, 367 children participated in Operation Santa in 2019 and received toys, books, candy, and more.

 Operation Back to School